From the Bottom 2 the Top

-From the Bottom 2 the Top is the eighth and final studio album by American hip hop recording artist Coolio.
+From the Bottom 2 the Top is the eighth studio album by American hip hop recording artist Coolio.
 It was released on July 2, 2009, by Subside Records.
 The following songs "Boyfriend", "Cruise Off", "Motivation" were taken from Coolio's previous album Steal Hear, which was released in 2008.
-It was the last album to be released during his lifetime.
+It was the last album to be released during his lifetime, as he died on September 28, 2022.